Learning Photometric Feature Transform for Free-form Object Scan: Preliminaries

 \section{Preliminaries}

-The following equation describes the relationship among the image measurement $B$ from a surface point $\mathbf{p}$, the reflectance $f$ and the intensity $I$ of each LED of the scanner/each pixel of the tablet, the collection of which will be referred to as a \textbf{lighting pattern}.
-Below we focus on a single channel for brevity.
+The following equation describes the relationship among the image measurement $B$ from a surface point $\mathbf{p}$, the reflectance $f$ and the intensity $I$ of each LED of the scanner/each pixel of the tablet, for a single channel.